CikitosWitcher3Mods/Fatigue/README.md

 Give it to me!

 ###Improve the mod?
 Mods available on github, with a neat packing script and all that you can just download and play with it, if you want to learn from it improve it or integrate it in yer own.
+The script changes are commented with "// modFatigue" so you can find stuff neatly.

 ###Packing
 Change packing variables to the paths the variables tell you they are meant to be and you are good to go.